Symplectic toric stratified spaces with isolated singularities: The morphism of presheaves

-{\bf Step 5:} Let $\psi:W\to \fg^*$ be a stratified unimodular local embedding and let $(\pi:P\to \reg{W},\omega)$ be a conical symplectic toric bundle.
-Let $\tilde{P}$, $\tilde{\pi}$, $\sim$, etc. be the same objects as defined in the previous steps.
-The purpose of this step is to show that the partitioned symplectic toric space over $\psi$ $\cc((\pi:P\to \reg{W},\omega))$ defined in Step 2 is in fact a symplectic toric stratified space.
-To do this, we must show that \begin{enumerate} \item With respect to its partition, $\cc((\pi:P\to \reg{W},\omega))$ is a stratified space with isolated singularities \item Each singularity of $\cc((\pi:P\to \reg{W},\omega))$ has a neighborhood isomorphic to the neighborhood of the singularity in a singular symplectic toric cone (see Definition ~\ref{d:stss}) \end{enumerate} As neighborhoods of the singularity of any singular symplectic toric cone are clearly homeomorphic to $c(L)$ for some compact manifold $L$, if we can show the second condition above holds, the first must hold as well, so it is enough to only address (2).
+\begin{proof} Let $\tilde{P}$, $\tilde{\pi}$, $\sim$, etc. be the same objects as defined in the previous steps.
+To show that $\ssc(P,\omega)$, the partitioned symplectic toric space over $\psi$ defined in Step 2, is in fact a symplectic toric stratified space over $\psi$, we must show that \begin{enumerate} \item $\ssc(P,\omega)$ is a stratified space with isolated singularities; and \item each singularity of $\ssc(P,\omega)$ has a neighborhood isomorphic to the neighborhood of the singularity in a singular symplectic toric cone. \end{enumerate} As neighborhoods of the singularity of any singular symplectic toric cone are homeomorphic to $c(L)$ for some compact manifold $L$, point (1) is subsumed by point (2).

 So fix a singularity $p_\alpha$ of $\tilde{P}$ lying over $w_\alpha$ in $W$.
-Then by Lemma ~\ref{l:pullbackdef}, there exists an open neighborhood $U$ of $w_\alpha$, a homogeneous local trivialization datum $\varphi:U\to c(L)$ with homogeneous unimodular local embedding $\phi:L\times \R\to \fg^*$ satisfying $\psi|_{\reg{U}}=\phi\circ\varphi+\psi(w)$, a homogeneous symplectic toric bundle $(\varpi:Q\to L\times \R,\eta)\in \hstb_{\phi}(L\times \R)$, and a $G$-equivariant isomorphism $f:(P,\omega)|_{U}\to\varphi^*(Q,\eta)$ in $\cstb_\psi(U)$.
+Then by Lemma \ref{l:pullbackdefncstb}, there exists an open neighborhood $U$ of $w_\alpha$, a homogeneous local trivialization datum $\varphi:U\to c(L)$ with homogeneous unimodular local embedding $\phi:L\times \R\to \fg^*$ satisfying $\psi|_{\reg{U}}=\phi\circ\varphi+\psi(w_\alpha)$, a homogeneous symplectic toric bundle $(\varpi : Q \to L \times \R,\eta) \in \hstb_\phi(L\times \R)$, and a $G$-equivariant isomorphism $f:(P,\omega)|_U\to \varphi^*(Q,\eta)$ in $\cstb_\psi(U)$.